puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 Question   |Description   | Default value
 ----------------|:------------------:|-------------------------
-What is your Puppet Forge username? | This will be used when uploading your module to the Forge.
-You can opt out of this at any time.
-The Forge username to associate the module with.
-By default, this is the username with which you are logged into your machine. | username
+What is your Puppet Forge username? | The username with which you upload your module to the Forge. | The username you use to log into your machine.
 Puppet uses Semantic Versioning (semver.org) to version modules.
 What version is this module? | The current version of your module.
 This should follow semantic versioning. | 0.1.0
-Who wrote this module? | By default, this is the username with which you are logged into your machine. | username What license does this module code fall under? | The license under which your module is made available.
+Who wrote this module? | The module author's name. |  The username you use to log into your machine.
+What license does this module code fall under? | The license under which your module is made available.
 This should be an identifier from https://spdk.org/licenses/.
 Common values are "Apache-2.0", "MIT", or "proprietary". | Apache-2.0
 How would you describe this module in a single sentence? | A short summary to help other Puppet users understand what your module does. | (none)
 Where is this module's source code repository? | The URL to your source code repository, most commonly on GitHub.
 This lets other users know where to go to contribute to your module. | (none)